DanLeEpicMan/UpdatedMonolithSolver/README.md

 This step is where you actually start to use the solver.
 I highly recommend:

-1. Playing the game in Borderless Windowed mode
+1. **Playing the game in Borderless Windowed mode.** (!!!)
-   - You will be using `Alt+Tab` a lot.
+   - You will be using `Alt + Tab` a lot.
+   - This will also make taking screenshots easier.
-2. Mute the game in Volume Mixer
+2. Muting the game in Volume Mixer
    - Otherwise you'll go insane.

 ### 3.1

-Start a game and take a picture of the board by pressing `Prt Sc`.
-Alternatively, `Windows Key + Shift + S`.
+Start a game and take a picture of the board.
+Use `Prt Scr` if in Borderless Windowed mode and `Windows Key + Shift + S` otherwise.
 Then pause the minigame by opening the controls **(F3 on QWERTY layout)**.

 **It is extremely important that**

-1. You have a picture of the entire screen, *not* just the board.
+1. You have a picture of the entire minigame, *not* just the board.
+   - Make sure the margins are equally spaced.
 2. The hammer is out of frame, e.g. in the bottom-left corner.
+3. **Nothing beyond the minigame is visible in your screenshot.** (!!!)
+   - No taskbar, no menu bar.
+Just Danganronpa V3.

 Here's a sample screenshot

 ![Sample board](screenshots/testBoard.png)

+`Prt Scr` in Borderless Windowed mode is the easiest way to recreate this screenshot.

 ### 3.2